MLivanos/WorldWrap/README.md

 🤖 Pathfinding AI - NPCs can navigate WorldWrap perfectly without extra effort on your part.

+🛜 Multiplayer Support - WorldWrap is now completely multiplayer capable.
+The software takes care of the fact that multiple players may wrap in different directions and maintains the effect for any number of players

 🌐 Open-Source - All code is available for free on my GitHub.

 🛠 Developer Friendly - From the Setup Assistant that will help you make your world ready to wrap in minutes to developer tools such as unit tests, WorldWrap is made with the developer's interests in mind.

+### 0.3.0 Release Notes

+The 0.3.0 release fully integrates multiplayer support!
+Every player will see the wrapping effect on their own end while maintaining all objects' relative positions.
+There are some other stability and power enhancements, so make sure to check the Change Log for an exhaustive list.

 ### 0.2.0 Release Notes